 Day 09: End of the trek

-As the Ghandruk Ghorepani Poon Hill Trek starts and end in Pokhara you can always to choose to fly from Kathmandu and back, this can save you 2 extra days but will cost more.
+As the Ghandruk Ghorepani Poon Hill Trek starts and ends in Pokhara, you can always choose to fly from Kathmandu and back; this can save you two extra days but will cost more.

 How difficult is the Ghandruk Ghorepani Poon Hill Trek?

-If you’re wondering how difficult the Ghandruk Ghorepani Poon Hill trek is?
-You don’t need to worry as a short trek, the Ghandruk Ghorepani Poon Hill trek is considered to be one of the easiest treks in Nepal.
-The most difficult part of the trek is the day you’ll ascend towards Ghorepani via the stone steps of Ulleri.
-This ascend will take most of the day and can be challenging for novice trekkers.
-For the rest of the Ghandruk Ghorepani Poon Hill trek is just small ups and downs and easy going trails leading from village to village.
-There are ample resting places with great views if you get tired and the guesthouses are comfortable and offer a good night sleep.
+If you're wondering how challenging the Ghandruk Ghorepani Poon Hill trek is?
+You don't need to worry about a short tour, and the Ghandruk Ghorepani Poon Hill trek is considered one of Nepal's easiest treks.
+The most challenging part of the trek is the day you'll ascend towards Ghorepani via the stone steps of Ulleri.
+This mount will take most of the day and can be challenging for novice trekkers.
+The rest of the Ghandruk Ghorepani Poon Hill trek is just tiny ups and downs and easy-going trails leading from village to village.
+There are ample resting places with great views if you get tired, and the guesthouses are comfortable and offer a good night's sleep.
 Young and old can both enjoy the Ghandruk Ghorepani Poon Hill trek without any difficulty besides the stone steps of Ulleri.

 What type of permits do you need for the Ghandruk Ghorepani Poon Hill Trek?